mulle-sde/mulle-test/src/mulle-sde/c-test-library-demo/demo/all/README.md

 # Run tests

-Use `mulle-sde test` or `mulle-test test` to run the tests.
+Use `mulle-sde test` to run the tests.
 Each test is specified by a file with file extension `.<|PROJECT_EXTENSIONS|>`.
 This file is compiled and linked with **<|PROJECT_NAME|>**.

-* rebuild the main project with `mulle-sde test craft`
 * run specific test with `mulle-sde test run <testfile>`
-* rerun tests with `mulle-sde test rerun`
+* rerun only failed tests with `mulle-sde test rerun`

 Extension   | Description